hvandermarel/GNSS-Perl-toolbox/README.md

 - **rnxstats**: RINEX observation statistics with number of epochs, satellites and observations

-and Perl libraries **librnxio.pl** with functions for reading and writing RINEX version 2, 3 and 4 observation files (required for `rnxedit` and `rnxstats`) and **librnxsys.pl** with functions for RINEX observation handling and converting between RINEX version 2 and 3 (required for `rnxedit`)
+and Perl libraries **librnxio.pl** with functions for reading and writing RINEX version 2, 3 and 4 observation files (required for `rnxedit` and `rnxstats`) and **librnxsys.pl** with functions for RINEX observation handling and converting between RINEX version 2 and 3 (required for `rnxedit`).

 ### GNSS date and time conversion